dan-nagle/h2m/README.txt

 will need to be installed.
 The build script can perform a "bare-bones" installation if requested.
 If LLVM and Clang are already installed, CMake will need information about where their header and library files are located.
+Be aware that only version 4.0 of Clang/LLVM has been thoroughly tested with h2m and others may not work.
-The easiest way to provide this information is to provide the paths to the directories containing the LLVMConfig.cmake and ClangConfig.cmake files.
+The easiest way to give needed information is to provide the paths to the directories containing the LLVMConfig.cmake and ClangConfig.cmake files.
 These will provide all the needed variables to complete a build.
 If these files do not exist, manual paths to